Four-Horsemen-FGC/4hmTournamentTicker/README.md

 <p align='center'><img src='src/assets/images/readmeAssets/recentMatches.png'></p>
 </figure>

-2. The `Stream queue` view that will display which matches are on deck to be broadcasted on stream.
+2. The `Stream queue` view that displays which matches are on deck to be broadcasted on stream.
 You won't see matches in this view unless you add streams and create stations on smash.gg.
 [More on that here](https://help.smash.gg/en/articles/1465692-adding-streams-and-creating-stations).

 <figure>
 <p align='center'><img src='src/assets/images/readmeAssets/streamQueue.png'></p>
 </figure>

-3. The `Top 8 view` that will display the current state of the top 8 bracket of double elimination tournaments.
+3. The `Top 8` view that displays the current state of the top 8 bracket of double elimination tournaments.

 <figure>
 <p align='center'><img src='src/assets/images/readmeAssets/topEightView.png'></p>
 </figure>

+## Editing Your Themes

+You can edit the theme of your views in a number of ways.
+Currently, you can change the background of each view and up to three logos that will appear in the header - two logos to the left of the header for things sponsors or organizations, and a centered logo for your event.

+Click the `Edit Theme` button to bring up a modal to customize your event.
+From here, you'll be able upload images and select from backgrounds and logos you've uploaded via the various dropdown menus.